Daniel Willard Smith

 Cadet First Lieutenant, Platoon Leader, Company F, Second Battalion, Second Regiment; High Honors; Tiger Brotherhood; Phi Kappa Phi; Tau Beta Phi; Track; ABC Club, President; AIEE.

-He was survived by his parents, Michael Albert Smith and Cora Lee Lybrand Smith.
-He was also survived by two brothers: Lybrand Smith of Camp Shelby, MS; and Herbert Smith of Williston.
+He was survived by his parents, Michael Albert Smith and Cora Lee Lybrand Smith; brothers, Lybrand Smith of Camp Shelby, MS and Herbert Smith of Williston.

 Army, Second Lieutenant

 DNB - Struck by a train near Fort Monmouth, NJ.

 Daniel Willard Smith, the youngest son of Mr. and Mrs. M. A. Smith, was born at Williston, SC, on January 14, 1920.
 After graduating from the Williston High School he entered Clemson.
 While at Clemson, Dan, as he was known by his friends, was a member of Tiger Brotherhood, Phi Kappa Phi, and a member of the Track Team for four years.

 Having acquired his degree in electrical engineering, he accepted a job with Westinghouse until he was called to active duty on November 6, 1942, as a second Lieutenant.
 He was stationed at Fort Monmouth, New Jersey, where he was trained as an instructor.